Black Death in England: Progress of the plague

-According to the chronicle of the grey friars at King's Lynn, the plague arrived by ship from Gascony to Melcombe in Dorset—today normally referred to as Weymouth—shortly before the Feast of St. John the Baptist on 24 June 1348.
+According to the chronicle of the grey friars at King's Lynn, the plague arrived by ship from Gascony to Melcombe (Weymouth) shortly before the Feast of St. John the Baptist on 24 June 1348.
 Other sources mention different points of arrival, including Bristol and Southampton.
-Though the plague might have arrived independently at Bristol at a later point, the Grey Friars' Chronicle is considered the most authoritative account.
+Though the plague might have arrived independently at Bristol later, the Grey Friars' Chronicle is considered the most authoritative account.
 If it is assumed that the chronicle reports the first outbreak of the plague, rather than its actual arrival, then the arrival most likely happened around 8 May.

 From Weymouth the disease spread rapidly across the south-west.
 The first major city to be struck was Bristol.
 The disease reached London in the autumn of 1348, before most of the surrounding countryside.
-This had certainly happened by November, though according to some accounts as early as 29 September.
-Arrival in London happened by three principal roads: overland from Weymouth—through Salisbury and Winchester—overland from Gloucester, and along the coast by ship.
+This had certainly happened by November, though according to some accounts as early as 29 September (Michaelmas).
+It travelled to London by three principal routes: overland from Weymouth, through Salisbury and Winchester; overland from Gloucester; and along the coast by ship.
 The full effect of the plague was felt in the capital early the next year.
 Conditions in London were ideal for the plague: the streets were narrow and flowing with sewage, and houses were overcrowded and poorly ventilated.
 By March 1349 the disease was spreading haphazardly across all of southern England.

 During the first half of 1349 the Black Death spread northwards.
 A second front opened up when the plague arrived by ship at the Humber, after which it spread both south and north.
 In May it reached York, and during the summer months of June, July and August, it ravaged the north.
 Certain northern counties, like Durham and Cumberland, had been the victim of violent incursions from the Scots, and were therefore left particularly vulnerable to the devastations of the plague.
 Pestilence is less virulent during the winter months, and spreads less rapidly.
-The Black Death in England had survived the winter of 1348–49, but during the following winter it gave in, and by December 1349 conditions were returning to relative normality.
-It had taken the disease approximately 500 days to traverse the entire country.
+The Black Death in England had survived the winter of 1348–49, but during the following winter it subsided, and by December 1349 conditions were returning to relative normality.
+It had taken the disease around 500 days to traverse the entire country.